psychoph/psychoph.github.io/_posts/2014-07-10-The-Bureau-Xcom-Declassified-Logitech-G13-Profile.markdown

   - video games
   - logitech g13
   - profile
-excerpt: "I bought the [Humble Bundle](https://www.humblebundle.com/) for the next two weeks and one of the games that came with it is [The Bureau Xcom Declassified](http://www.thebureau-game.com/us/).
-I made a [Logitech G13](http://gaming.logitech.com/en-us/product/g13-advanced-gameboard) profile for it because I don’t like playing anything that is a shooting game with a game pad."
+excerpt: "I bought the Humble Bundle for the next two weeks and one of the games that came with it is The Bureau Xcom Declassified.
+I made a Logitech G13 profile for it because I don’t like playing anything that is a shooting game with a game pad."
-excerpt-img: "/media/logos/"
+excerpt-img: "/media/logos/thebureau.png"
 author: "Jason Hardin"
 pageclass: logitechg13
 ---